oroinc/documentation/backend/entities/data-grids/how-to-pass-request-parameter-to-grid.rst

             tags:
                 - { name: kernel.event_listener, event: oro_datagrid.datagrid.build.after.acme-tasks-grid, method: onBuildAfter }

-Remember that you still need to pass the ``relatedContactId`` parameter to the grid to the grid from a Twig template Remember that you still need to pass the ``relatedContactId`` parameter to the grid to the grid from a Twig template (see example in the previous solution).
+Remember that you still need to pass the ``relatedContactId`` parameter to the grid from a Twig template (see the example in the previous solution).

 References
 ----------